 Hey!
 My name is Krysten — it’s nice to meet you!
 Thanks for stopping by to learn a little more about me.
-I am a wife, a cat mamma to Buster and Posey, a foodie, Disney addict, a total goofball and I welcome you to my kitchen.
+I am a wife and new mama to Ralston, a cat mamma to Buster and Posey, a foodie, Disney addict, a total goofball and I welcome you to my kitchen.
 My husband, Jeff and I have been together since 2005 and married since 2011.
 We cook together almost every night and sometimes he even cooks for me.
 We live in Southern California where we have some fabulous restaurants, my family nearby and of course Disneyland.

 When I started my blog in 2015, my blog motto was “Real Food.
 Made With Love.
 Hubby Approved.”
 It still is and will always be those things, however that morphed into “Be Real.
 Eat Real.” which encompasses so many things.
 I was taught at a young age “let food be thy medicine and medicine be thy food” and it never really hit me until food actually became my “medicine” in 2009.
 I believe we are real people and therefore we should eat real food and fuel our bodies.
 We are all different.
 There is no one-size-fits-all when it comes to nutrition or remedies.
 We require different nutrition depending on our own genetic makeup, our food allergies, food intolerances and so much more but in the end, fueling our own bodies with REAL FOOD is so important and healing in itself.